Non-standard limits of graphs and some orbit equivalence invariants: Group actions and cost

-We also obtain the following corollary of Theorem~\ref{thm:costccost} for sofic approximations: \begin{corollary} If $\Gamma$ is a sofic group finitely generated by $S$ and $(\cg_n, \Phi_n)_n$ is a sofic approximation to $\Gamma$ (with $S$-labelled graphings), then
+We also obtain the following corollary of Theorem~\ref{thm:costccost} for sofic approximations: \begin{coro} If $\Gamma$ is a sofic group finitely generated by $S$ and $(\cg_n, \Phi_n)_n$ is a sofic approximation to $\Gamma$ (with $S$-labelled graphings), then